syakirharis25/workers/README.md

-The company will allocates at least at least £579,000 for his or her weekly pension, 111,000 grams of silver in form of `toilet service` as his or her annual pension, and at least 12,000 electrum coins that consists of at least 30,000 grams of pure gold as his or her every 10 years pension
+The company will allocates at least at least £579,000 for his or her weekly pension, 111,000 grams of silver in form of `toilet service` as his or her annual pension, and at least 12,000 electrum coins that consists of at least 30,000 grams of pure gold as his or her pension for every 10 years

 + (plus) whatever the Emperor or Empress and the Triumph pension scheme plans
 ```